hydromel-project/dynamic_form/documentation.md

     Open `.env` and configure your database connection.
 For SQLite, ensure `DB_CONNECTION=sqlite` and create an empty `database.sqlite` file in the `database/` directory.
 6.  **Run migrations and seeders:**
     `php artisan migrate:fresh --seed`
-    This will set up the database schema and populate it with initial roles, a test admin user, and demo safety check forms/responses.
+    This will set up the database schema and populate it with initial roles, a test admin user, and demo forms/responses.
 7.  **Create Filament Admin User:**
     `php artisan make:filament-user`
     Follow the prompts to create an admin user for the Filament dashboard.

 ### Frontend Setup
-1.  **Navigate to the frontend directory:**
+1.  **Navigate to the frontend-react directory:**
-    `cd frontend`
+    `cd frontend-react`
 2.  **Install Node.js dependencies:**
-    `npm install` (or `pnpm install`)
+    `pnpm install`

 ### Running the Application
 1.  **Start the Backend Server:**